papertask/gapme/wp-content/plugins/the-events-calendar/readme.txt

 = Event Ticketing =

 Collect free RSVPs with Event Tickets or add paid ticketing features with [Event Tickets Plus](http://m.tri.be/18wg), including the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
-Works with your favorite eCommerce plugin (WooCommerce, Shopp, Easy Digital Downloads, or WP E-Commerce).
+Works with your favorite eCommerce plugin (WooCommerce or Easy Digital Downloads).

 = Bulk Event Import =

-Fill your calendar with events from your favorite sources, including Facebook, Meetup, Google Calendar, iCalendar, CSV, and ICS.
+Fill your calendar with events from your favorite sources, including Facebook, Meetup, Google Calendar, iCalendar, CSV, other websites using The Events Calendar plugin, and ICS.
 [Event Aggregator](http://m.tri.be/197u) provides a convenient dashboard to manage scheduled imports, manual imports, filters, one-way sync, import history, and more.

 = User-Submitted Events =